MingshanHe/Compliant-Control-and-Application/README.md

 $ roslaunch hybrid_position_force_control hybrid_position_force_control.launch
 ```

-  And then it need to use the topic publish command in the terminal.
+  And then it needs to use the topic publish command in the terminal.
 It is recommended to move to $[0.1,0.4,0.45]$ which along the **x** Axis at first, and then move to $[0.1,0.4,0.3]$ in **z** Axis.
-This makes the end contacts the curve surface and has a little slope angle.
-According to the force close-loop algorithm, the end effector will change it orientation to adapt it.
-At last, you command it to move to $[-0,1,0.4,0.3]$ along the **x** Axis which is simulate the polish experiment.
-And the performance is shown in following gif file.
+This makes the end contact with the curve surface and has a little slope angle.
+According to the force close-loop algorithm, the end effector will change its orientation to adapt it.
+At last, you command it to move to $[-0,1,0.4,0.3]$ along the **x** Axis which is simulated in the polish experiment.
+And the performance is shown in the following gif file.

 ## Performance